 The Steele Symposium is coordinated by the College of Education and Human Development and includes graduate and undergraduate students from the School of Education and from the Department of Human Development and Family Studies, as well as the Department of Fashion and Apparel Studies and the Department of Nutrition and Dietetics.
 It is a great opportunity for students to showcase their work for classes, research projects or toward their graduate degree.
 Students may elect to present papers or posters.

 Participation in the research symposium is required for Ph.D. in Education students and all other graduate and undergraduate students are warmly welcome to present and/or attend.
 In addition, faculty of the departments and CEHD community members are enthusiastically welcome to attend and hear the student presentations.

-The keynote speaker will be Dr. Dale Farran, Professor of Education and Psychology and Senior Associate Director of the Peabody Research Institute at Vanderbilt University.
+The keynote speaker was Dr. Dale Farran, Professor of Education and Psychology and Senior Associate Director of the Peabody Research Institute at Vanderbilt University.

 Celebration of Excellence

-The CEHD Celebration of Excellence will be held from 4:00 to 6:00 pm on Friday, May 2, 2014.
-Each academic unit will conduct their awards ceremonies from 4:00 pm to 5:00 pm, followed by a college-wide reception in the atrium at 5:00 pm.
-The Celebration of Excellence recognizes the College’s exceptional undergraduate and graduate students as well as some of our outstanding faculty.
-Award recipients will be notified individually.
+The CEHD Celebration of Excellence was held from 4:00 to 6:00 pm on Friday, May 2, 2014.
+Each academic unit conducted their awards ceremonies from 4:00 pm to 5:00 pm, followed by a college-wide reception in the atrium at 5:00 pm.
+The Celebration of Excellence recognized the College’s exceptional undergraduate and graduate students as well as some of our outstanding faculty.

 Background of the Steele Symposium